Oklahoma Small Estate Affidavit Form

 Maximum Estate Value: $20,000

 - Ten (10) days since the date of the decedent’s death must have elapsed.

 - A personal representative cannot be currently assigned, nor can there be a plan for one to start serving.

-- The successor must have a valid reason to serve in the role.
+- The successor must have a valid reason to fulfill the role.

-- All of the decedent’s taxes and debts related to the estate must have already be paid and/or accounted for.
+- The decedent’s taxes and debts related to the estate must have already been paid and/or accounted for.

-- Specific conditions must be upheld to access any deposit made by the decedent in their bank or credit union, or to access their safety deposit box located in a bank or credit union.
-The conditions pertaining to these cases are outlined in 6 OS § 906.
+- Specific conditions must be upheld to access any deposit made by the decedent in their bank or credit union or to access their safety deposit box in a bank or credit union.
+The conditions of these cases are outlined in OS 6 § 906.